youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 logic (I needed to change `for` loops to `.map()` and `.collect()`, and use the functional patterns expected by `rayon`), my code was compiling again.

+= But was it faster?

 Did it work?
 It's Rust, so of course it worked first try!
 Testing it out, I immediately noticed a massive speedup.

-= But was it faster?

-Yes!
 For some technical context, I#(apostrophe)m using the `typst query` command to get data out of my documents.
 To do so, Typst actually has to evaluate the code, which takes a while.
 Doing this sequentially didn't scale well, and likely would've become painfully slow as my pages increased.
 After introducing `rayon`